shawnshipley/fast-viewport-alignment/README.md

 # Fast Viewport Alignment

-Fast Viewport Alignment is a lightweight and simple add-on that quickly snaps your viewport to the nearest orthographic axis with a single shortcut.
+Fast Viewport Alignment is a lightweight and simple add-on that quickly snaps your viewport to the nearest orthographic axis view with a single shortcut.

 ![image](images/screenshot-1.png)

 ## Feature Description
 Instantly snap your 3D viewport to the nearest orthographic axis view with a single keypress.
-Instead of manually selecting the orthographic view you want, just press your assigned shortcut key to instantly snap to which ever axis you are most closely aligned to.
+Instead of manually selecting the orthographic view you want, just press your preferred shortcut key to instantly snap to which ever axis you are most closely aligned to.
+The default assigned shortcut is `Alt + Spacebar`.

+## Note
+While the default assigned shortcut is `Alt + Spacebar`, if your workflow allows it, assigning only the `Spacebar` as your shortcut is the most ergonomic and complimentary way to use the add-on.

 ## Screenshot
 ![](images/screenshot-1.png)
-Figure 1 - There's no N-panel options to dig through.
-Just set your prefered shortcut key under the add-on's preferences and you're off to the races.
+Figure 1 - There are no N-panel options to dig through.
+Just set your prefered shortcut key under the add-on's preferences and you're done.

 ## Video
 ![](images/demonstration-1.gif)